primer/css/docs/content/principles/index.md

 ```

 ## Property order
-For base styles, components, and objects, follow the following property order.
+For base styles and components follow the following property order.

 ```scss
 .element {